 It is essential for those involved to understand the responsibilities at stake.
 Being a Trustee involves much more than simply being trustworthy.
 The trustees are the legal owners of the trust, and it is their responsibility to administer the trust fund in the best interest of the beneficiaries.
 Two or more individuals must be appointed, and all trustees must agree on the decisions taken regarding management of the trust.
 The Trustee Act 2000 introduced a number of new reforms, including a duty of care.
 Increased regulation, as well as increased litigation, have served to make the roles and responsibilities of trustees more complex.
 A trustee today needs to be expert in law, an investment adviser and a tax specialist.
 With this rather tall order, in practice trustees will often take advice about many aspects of running a trust, which may incur a cost.
 They then need to spend due time evaluating the advice and ensuring they are acting on it properly and appropriately.

 In practical terms, there is plenty of paperwork involved for trustees.
-Since 2017, it has been necessary for all trusts to register with the Trust Registration Service.
+Since 2017, it has been necessary for all express trusts, with a tax consequence, to register with the Trust Registration Service.
 The trustees will need to complete annual accounts and tax returns, any additional tax reporting requirements and arrange payment of any tax due.
 They will also need to administer any reversion payments, income distributions, and payment of trust expenses.
 All the while they need to ensure that investments held in the trust are reviewed regularly to ensure they remain suitable, as well as consider tax implications of their decisions.
 The needs of the beneficiaries will also need regular review, in line with the type of trust and wishes of the Settlor.